 - Be accountable to uphold the organization’s policies and procedures.

 - Bilingual in Spanish and English

 - Formal or informal experience with trauma-informed care, positive youth development, motivational interviewing or victim advocacy

-· The position is half-time, 20 hours per week
+- The position is full-time requiring at least 40 hours per week

 - A cover letter stating the applicant’s name, address, phone number and email address as well as statements about the applicant’s interest in restorative justice and restorative practices, qualifications and relevant experience.